deitch/cansecurity/README.md

 -------------
 Authorization is structured as route-specific middleware.
 Once authentication has (or has not) been performed, it is possible to restrict access to a particular route.

+As of release 0.3.0, authorization also includes conditionals, allowing the authorization to be applied only if certain parameters are met.

 The easiest way to demonstrate this is with an example, following which we will describe all of the options and APIs.

 ### Example